asnaylor/e2e-llm-workflows/README.md

 requirements: []
 max_retries: 0
 ```

-<b style="background-color: orange;">&nbsp;💡 INSIGHT&nbsp;</b>: When defining this [Job config](https://docs.anyscale.com/reference/job-api/), if we don't specify the [compute config](https://docs.anyscale.com/configure/compute-configs/overview/) to use then Anyscale will autoselect based on the required compute.
+<b style="background-color: orange;">&nbsp;💡 INSIGHT&nbsp;</b>: When defining this [Job config](https://docs.anyscale.com/reference/job-api/), if we don't specify the [compute config](https://docs.anyscale.com/configure/compute-configs/overview/) to use, then Anyscale will autoselect based on the required compute.
 However, we also have the optionality to specify and even make highly cost effective decisions such as [spot to on-demand fallback](https://docs.anyscale.com/configure/compute-configs/ondemand-to-spot-fallback/) (or vice-versa).

 ```yaml
 # Sample compute config